 What is the quality of social relationships for this person?
 Does he or she lack close, supportive friends, spend little time with others, have non-supportive family ties and rarely participate in group activities?

 Have there been any recent traumatic or stressful events in this individual's life?
-Examples of a trauma can include the death of a loved one or a change in close relationships like the break-up of a love affair or divorce.
+Examples of a trauma can include the death of a loved one or a change in close relationships like the break-up of a romantic relationship or friendship.

 Has the person hinted at suicide or the desire to die?
 Has the person talked about hopelessness?
 Eighty percent of suicide victims communicate their intent to someone else.

-Has a close friend or family member of this individual committed suicide?
+Has a close friend or family member of this individual died by suicide?
 Has the person attempted suicide before?
 Does this individual engage in physically dangerous activities?
 Does this person have a specific and detailed suicide plan and the means for implementation?

 Be concerned if a person exhibits several of these warning signs.